 A man on felony probation was found with possession of controlled substances.
 He was convicted of transporting 16 pounds of marijuana in another state.
 Mr. Mulenkamp kept the man out of jail and probation continued as normal.

-St. Louis Drug Crimes Attorney
+St. Louis Drug Crimes Lawyer

 At Muhlenkamp & Bernsen, Attorneys at Law, we do not just plead our clients out, throw them into drug court, and wish them luck.
-Instead, we will fully explain the process to you and make sure that you understand all expectations so you do not go into the program unprepared.
+Instead, we will fully explain the process to you and make sure that you understand all expectations, so you do not go into the program unprepared.
 If drug court makes sense for you, our goal is to fully prepare you for it so you can hit the ground running and complete it with as few issues as possible.

-We have helped our clients by getting their cases dismissed, suppressing evidence, negotiating plea agreements and placement in treatment programs that keep drug convictions off your record, and winning at trial.
+Our drug crimes lawyers in St. Louis have helped our clients by getting their cases dismissed, suppressing evidence, negotiating plea agreements and placement in treatment programs that keep drug convictions off your record, and winning at trial.

 Understanding Drug Search & Seizure Processes

 Many drug charges begin with illegal searches and seizures at the hands of the police.
 Police are not allowed to simply search your person, your vehicle, or your property for no reason.
 They need to abide by strict legal formalities in order to do any of these things.
-If they do no abide by the rules, evidence in your case can be suppressed and you can win your case, keeping your record free of drug charges.
+If they do not abide by the rules, evidence in your case can be suppressed, and you can win your case, keeping your record free of drug charges.

-If you are contacted by police:
+If you are contacted by the police: